June 16, 2024

 TREES PLANTED

 And now they are partnering with us to support our community tree planting projects.
-This year, we planted 218 trees in the Daintree Rainforest, QLD on their behalf, and another 45 trees at Axe Creek in VIC.
+Last year, we planted 218 trees in the Daintree Rainforest, QLD on their behalf, and another 45 trees at Axe Creek, VIC.
+This year we planted 30 trees in the Mallee District, VIC.

 Member Subscribers | 158 trees